Anterolateral Ankle Impingement

 Recovery

 When there are other things going on inside or around the ankle joint (ex.
-Talar OCL, ankle arthritis, peroneal tendonitis, ankle instability, etc.) that necessitate correction at the same time, recovery could take much longer, even though the outcome can still be very promising for many patients.
-The implications and severity of these additional findings can obviously affect long-term outcome, however, and so they should always be discussed with your doctor both before and after any surgical intervention.
+Talar Osteochondral lesion, ankle arthritis, peroneal tendonitis, ankle instability, etc.) additional surgery may be required.
+In this case the recovery from surgery may take much longer.
+The implications and severity of these additional findings can obviously affect long-term outcome.

 Potential Surgical Complications